kikugo/cli-tower-defense/readme.md

 ## Acknowledgments

-- [tcell](https://github.com/gdamore/tcell) for the terminal UI library
 - OpenAI and Google for their AI APIs
+- The Go community for excellent libraries